 The Wolf of Tacos is not a taco investment hedge fund, but rather an al pastor pop-up making some of Miami’s finest tacos at various locations around town.
 Right now, Mr. Wolf and his associates are at J Wakefield in Wynwood Tuesday and Friday, as well as Space Park Friday and Saturday.
 They offer options like pork, chicken, and steak, all dressed simply with cilantro, diced white onions, and salsa.

-Ted’s Burgers is a Wynwood pop-up operating out of J. Wakefield on Saturdays at 2pm and Sundays at noon until sold out.
+Ted’s Burgers is a Wynwood pop-up operating out of J. Wakefield on Saturdays and Sundays from 3pm until sold out.
 They do smash burgers here - the kind that are smashed within a millimeter of their lives, which results in the patty having these incredibly thin, crispy edges.
 It’s a technique we approve of, because the result is delicious.
-They serve a classic cheeseburger, a fried onion burger with thinly sliced onions, and they do their own version of a frita too.

 Some of the best barbecue in South Florida right now is being served from a North Miami front yard.
 Drinking Pig BBQ, which is open Fri-Sun, has a massive smoker full of things you definitely want to eat.
 There are classic pork ribs, tender brisket, pulled pork, beautiful spice-rubbed chicken that looks like it just got out of the tanning salon, and a beef rib that might strain your bicep.
 There’s also cornbread, mac and cheese, and collard greens - all of which are outstanding.
-They accept orders via Instagram DM Sun-Wed for the following weekend, which you should place as fast as your fingers will allow.
-You can take the food to-go or sit down and eat it on a shaded picnic table.
+They accept orders online, which you can place in advance for a pick up on a specific day.
+You should do that as fast as your fingers will allow.